e-r-i-k-a/my_fullstack_boilerplate/README.md

-x  * can edit a campus's info, including adding/removing a student to/from that campus x  * can delete a campus x  * can create a student
-  * can edit a student's info, including the campus that student is assigned to x  * can delete a student
+x  * can edit a campus's info, including adding/removing a student to/from that campus x  * can delete a campus x  * can create a student x  * can edit a student's info, including the campus that student is assigned to x  * can delete a student

 ### Routes